wuddz-devs/Wuddz-Search-Gui/README.md

  - Execute OS Platform Tasks With Consumate Ease & Efficiency, Using This Cool Python Coded Application.

  - It's Just An Awesome Way Of Doing Everyday OS Platform Tasks In A Much Quicker & Efficient Manner.

+ - To Close Opened Windows Simply Hit "Esc" Or "Ctrl+Q" To Close The Program.

 ## Contact Info:
  - Email:     wuddz_devs@protonmail.com